Jazz dance

-Jazz dance is a performance dance and style that arose in the United States in the mid 20th century.
-Jazz dance may allude to vernacular jazz about to Broadway or dramatic jazz.
-The two types expand on African American vernacular styles of dance that arose with jazz music.
-Vernacular jazz dance incorporates ragtime moves, Charleston, Lindy hop and mambo.
-Popular vernacular jazz dance performers include The Whitman Sisters, Florence Mills, Ethel Waters, Al Minns and Leon James, Frankie Manning, Norma Miller, Dawn Hampton, and Katherine Dunham.
-Dramatic jazz dance performed on the show stage was promoted by Jack Cole, Bob Fosse, Eugene Louis Faccuito, and Gus Giordano.
+Jazz Dance is a performance dance and style that arose in the United States in the early 20th century.
+Jazz Dance may allude to vernacular Jazz, Broadway or dramatic Jazz.
+The two types expand on African American vernacular styles of dance that arose with Jazz Music.
+Vernacular dance refers to dance forms that emerge from everyday life and cultural practices of a specific community, often reflecting the social, cultural, and historical contexts of that community.
+In the context of African American culture, vernacular dance encompasses styles that developed organically within African American communities, influenced by African traditions, European dance forms, and the unique experiences of African Americans in the United States.

+Vernacular Jazz Dance incorporates ragtime moves, Charleston, Lindy hop and mambo.
+Popular vernacular Jazz Dance performers include The Whitman Sisters, Florence Mills, Ethel Waters, Al Minns and Leon James, Frankie Manning, Norma Miller, Dawn Hampton, and Katherine Dunham.
+Dramatic Jazz Dance performed on the show stage was promoted by Jack Cole, Bob Fosse, Eugene Louis Faccuito, and Gus Giordano.

-The term 'jazz dance' has been used in ways that have little or nothing to do with jazz music.
+The term "Jazz Dance" has been used in ways that have little or nothing to do with jazz music.
 Since the 1940s, Hollywood movies and Broadway shows have used the term to describe the choreographies of Bob Fosse and Jerome Robbins.
-In the 1990s, colleges and universities applied to the term to classes offered by physical education departments in which students dance to various forms of pop music, rarely jazz.
+In the 1990s, colleges and universities applied the term to classes offered by physical education departments in which students dance to various forms of pop music, in addition to jazz.
+Some jazz dance classes may use electroswing music, which is a style combining jazz with electronic dance music.

-Origin

-Jazz dance is a social dance style that emerged at the turn of the 20th century when African American dancers began blending traditional African steps with European styles of movement.
-Though Jazz dance was born through intimate religious and social gatherings, it has always had a performative feel.
-And like Jazz music, Jazz dance was centered around improvisation and a call and response format that allowed dancers to create a conversation between the musicians, the instruments, and their bodies.
-When Black dancers began pairing these eye-catching steps with the more structured movements seen in European dances, iconic moves like the Charleston and the Cakewalk were born.